EvanatorM/WillowVox-Engine/README.md

 # WillowVox Engine

-A very modular game engine originally intended for voxel world games.
+A very modular game engine used primarily for WSAL Evan's projects.

+This branch is a project template.
+To create a project using WillowVox Engine, simply download the code in this branch and follow the instructions below.

 ## Building